Ready to find the perfect college degree?

 Although the condition of the overall economy will directly affect job growth for accountants and auditors, the professionals are predicted to see job growth of six percent during the 2018-2028 decade according to the U.S. Bureau of Labor Statistics (BLS).
 The growing globalization in the business world will also increase the demand for accountants and auditors.
 Auditors and accountants earned annual wages ranging from $43,650 to $122,840 with the average annual wage at $78,820.
 These figures come from a 2018 report by the BLS.

 U.S. News & World Report ranks accountants and auditors third among Best Business Jobs and 24th among 100 Best Jobs.
 Auditors who obtain available certifications stand to see the best job offerings and those with good wages.
-Earning a Bachelor’s in Accounting, along with certifications and work experience, puts auditors in positions where they’re qualified for positions with excellent and rewarding work experience and room for growth.
+A Bachelor’s in Accounting, along with certifications and work experience, puts auditors in positions for good jobs and room for growth.

 - 30 Best Online Bachelor’s in Accounting